BOOK A FREE CONSULTATION

 Not going near cemeteries or other areas believed to be “contaminated.”

 While these actions may bring short-term relief, they feed the OCD cycle, making the problem worse over time.
-Recognizing these behaviours is the first step to overcoming them.
+Recognising these behaviours is the first step to overcoming them.

 How Contamination OCD Affects Life